tohyuting/tp/docs/DeveloperGuide.md

     Steps 3a1-3a2 are repeated until the data entered are valid. <br>
     Use case resumes at step 4.

+* 3b.
+The given command format is incorrect.

+  * 3b1.
+CLI-nic shows an error message and gives command suggestions.
+  * 3a2.
+User enters the new command input.

+      Steps 3b1-3b2 are repeated until the data entered are valid. <br>
+      Use case resumes at step 4.

 **Use case: UC06 Delete a warehouse**

 **MSS**